alankoroma/nucleon/README.md

 composer install
 ``

-Configure `.env` with System settings.
+Create a `.env` file and configure with System settings.
 An Example `.env.example` has been provided.
 Database driver can be either `sqlite` or `mysql`.
 Update `phinx.yml` with database settings